We started it with big dreams and lots of willpower, and then these came along and we kind of fell off the wagon.

 Since I’m not really exactly doing the whole lifting weights thing, I figured the best thing I can do is try to start making some more high-protein (meat?) dishes.
 Lean meat, of course.
 Please tell me cheeseburgers are considered lean meat?

-Peppers, onions, jalapenos and black beans topped with spicy meat (lean meat!) and cheese.
+Peppers, onions, jalapenos and black beans topped with spicy meat (lean meat!) and cheese – that’s this black bean casserole.
 It’s mostly my gift to Bjork for working so hard at P90X, and partly my gift to myself for avoiding P90X.

 - 1 chopped onion